 The Vice Provost & Dean of Graduate Education shall promote and maintain high standards of scholarship in graduate education, promote and encourage interdisciplinary efforts in graduate education and research, encourage cultural diversity in the graduate student and faculty bodies, and inform the University community of local and national issues of import to graduate education.

 Graduate Faculty The faculty of the School of Graduate Education are the Graduate Faculty.
 The Graduate Faculty is composed of individuals who offer and direct graduate education.
 To accomplish this specific purpose, the Graduate Faculty is superimposed across the colleges and schools of the University.
 In consultation with the Graduate Council, rules and regulations of the Graduate Faculty are administered by the Vice Provost and Dean of Graduate Education.
-The ability to teach graduate courses is not contingent on graduate faculty status/ or tie it to graduate faculty status.
+The ability to teach graduate courses is not contingent on graduate faculty status.

 Membership The graduate faculty may include tenure-stream and non-tenure-stream faculty.
 There are two categories of Graduate Faculty: Tenure-stream Graduate Faculty and Non-tenure-stream Graduate Faculty.
 The responsibility for establishment of criteria for Tenure-stream and Non-tenure-stream Graduate Faculty statuses is delegated to each academic unit for its own faculty.
 Each academic unit will, therefore, be responsible for drafting its own criteria for Tenure-stream and Non-tenure-stream Graduate Faculty statuses subject to the minimum requirements specified below.
 The Graduate Council shall review these proposed departmental criteria and make recommendations to approve or reject such criteria to the Vice Provost and Dean of Graduate Education.